 Surround Sound Audio Systems

-- Playback movie and surround TV soundtracks in a home theater (at a quality level exceeding commercial cinemas, we might add),
+- Playback of movie and surround TV soundtracks in a home theater (at a quality level that can far exceed that of commercial cinemas, we might add),

 - Convincingly recreate the acoustic space of the room or hall in which music was recorded, or

 - Create new musical experiences where the listener is at the center of the performance, with musicians all around.

 The same fundamental principles of a stereo system also apply to a surround sound system, except that you need, four, five or more channels of audio, rather than just two.
 Obviously a surround system can be quite a bit more expensive than a 2-channel stereo system of equivalent sonic quality.

 - In addition to the usual front left and right speakers, a 5.1 surround system adds a center front (or "dialog") speaker, rear left and right speakers, and a subwoofer.
 Space and budget considerations aside, you would ideally have five identical floor-standing speakers optimally positioned equidistant from the preferred listening position.

 - When cost precludes five identical best-quality speakers, our recommendation depends upon your priorities:

 - If you will listen to 2-channel stereo music on this system, and if this listening is most important to you, then invest in the best front left and right speakers, even if this means compromising elsewhere.